Rpancheddula/Financial-Analysis-JPM-vs-BofA/README.md

 Methodology & Data Sources
 Financial data for both banks from 2021 to 2023 was gathered and standardized to perform the common-size and ratio analyses.
 •	Tools:
-  o	Microsoft Excel (implied for calculations) o	Microsoft PowerPoint (for presentation) o	OpenAI ChatGPT was used to provide AI-based financial analysis support.
+  •	Microsoft Excel (implied for calculations)
+  •	Microsoft PowerPoint (for presentation)
+  •	OpenAI ChatGPT was used to provide AI-based financial analysis support.
 •	Data Sources:
-  o	JPMorgan Chase 10-K 2023 (sec.gov)
+  •	JPMorgan Chase 10-K 2023 (sec.gov)
-  o	Bank of America 10-K 2023 (sec.gov)
+  •	Bank of America 10-K 2023 (sec.gov)
-  o	Macrotrends.net
+  •	Macrotrends.net
-  o	Yahoo Finance
+  •	Yahoo Finance
 ________________________________________
 How to View
 The complete findings and analysis are available in the project's slide deck: